Entropy and life: Entropy and the search for extraterrestrial life

-In 1964, James Lovelock was among a group of scientists requested by NASA to make a theoretical life-detection system to look for life on Mars during the upcoming space mission.
-When thinking about this problem, Lovelock wondered "how can we be sure that Martian life, if any, will reveal itself to tests based on Earth's lifestyle?"
-To Lovelock, the basic question was "What is life, and how should it be recognized?"
-When speaking about this issue with some of his colleagues at the Jet Propulsion Laboratory, he was asked what he would do to look for life on Mars.
+In 1964 James Lovelock was among a group of scientists requested by NASA to make a theoretical life-detection system to look for life on Mars during the upcoming Viking missions.
+A significant challenge was determining how to construct a test that would reveal the presence of extraterrestrial life with significant differences from biology as we know it.
+In considering this problem, Lovelock asked two questions: "How can we be sure that the Martian way of life, if any, will reveal itself to tests based on Earth's life style?", as well as the more challenging underlying question: "What is life, and how should it be recognized?"

+Because these ideas conflicted with more traditional approaches that assume biological signatures on other planets would look much like they do on Earth, in discussing this issue with some of his colleagues at the Jet Propulsion Laboratory, he was asked what he would do to look for life on Mars instead.
 To this, Lovelock replied "I'd look for an entropy reduction, since this must be a general characteristic of life."
+This idea was perhaps better phrased as a search for sustained chemical disequilibria associated with low entropy states resulting from biological processes, and through further collaboration developed into the hypothesis that biosignatures would be detectable through examining atmospheric compositions.
+Lovelock determined through studying the atmosphere of Earth that this metric would indeed have the potential to reveal the presence of life.
+This had the consequence of indicating that Mars was most likely lifeless, as its atmosphere lacks any such anomalous signature.